Table of Contents

 gitlab-ci-multi-runner register --helpin the

-Podto see all available flags and the matching environment variables (in square brackets, without the
+Podto see all available flags with their matching environment variable counter part (in square brackets, without the

 kubectl exec -n YOUR_GITLAB_BUILD_NAMESPACE -it gitlab-ci-runner-0 /bin/bash.
 This will drop you into the Pod and give you